 Reach Out to Sammamish Mortgage

-Sammamish Mortgage is a family-owned company which has been in the business of supplying mortgage loans in the Pacific Northwest for over 25 years.
-We proudly serve the State of Washington and offer competitive rates and a simple application process.
+Sammamish Mortgage is a family-owned company which has been in the business of supplying mortgage loans in the Pacific Northwest since 1992.
+We proudly serve the State of Washington as well as Oregon, Idaho, and Colorado and offer competitive rates and a simple application process for many mortgage programs.
 If you’d like to learn more, get in touch with us today.
-You can Contact Us for more information, View Rates or even Apply Now to expedite the process.
+You can contact us for more information.